-Most private company CFOs are familiar with stock options (ISOs and NSOs).
-And in the private sector, stock options have worked well for years.
+Most private company CFOs are familiar with stock options, like incentive stock options and non-qualified stock options (ISOs and NSOs).
 But what other alternatives are there?
 Have there been any big innovations?

 But can they work well for private companies?
 Also, why not just stick with stock options?

-A traditional RSU has pros and cons relative to standard stock options.
-But you can structure RSUs for your private company where they have almost all of the benefits of stock options and only one real drawback.
+In this blog post, we’ll explore the pros and cons of an RSU.
+We’ll also look at RSUs vs. stock options.
+Finally, we’ll discuss how to structure RSUs for your private company so that they have almost all of the benefits of stock options and only one real drawback.

 Over time, the number of equity incentive instruments has increased.
 More choices means more complexity, but it also means having a greater number of useful tools.
 Here are the most common instruments:

+- Stock options (ISOs and NSOs).
 Stock options represent the right to buy a company’s stock at some future date at a price established now.
-The future value of high-growth companies can exceed current values by large amounts.
-So stock options can become worth a lot.
+The future value of high-growth companies can exceed current values by large amounts, so stock options can become worth a lot.
 Upon exercise, the holder becomes an official company shareholder.

+- Restricted stock.
 Restricted stock is stock with restrictions for which payment is not usually required.
-Most of the time, it is simply common stock that vests.
+Most of the time, it’s simply common stock that vests.
 The holder of restricted stock cannot sell their shares until they vest.
 Additionally, a company typically retains the right to repurchase all unvested shares upon the termination of the holder’s employment.
 Restricted stock holders are official company shareholders.

-Stock appreciation rights are cash or stock bonuses tied to the performance of a company’s stock over a certain period.
+- Stock appreciation rights (SARs).
+SARs are cash or stock bonuses tied to the performance of a company’s stock over a certain period.
 The holder of stock appreciation rights (SARs) does not own stock and is not a stockholder.

-In this article, we are just going to focus on comparing stock options and RSUs.
+In this article, we’re just going to focus on comparing stock options and RSUs.

 Stock options have become the standard at private companies for two primary reasons: